zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 machine as well as all stack components that may need access to the server.
 [Read more information about the use case here](https://docs.zenml.io/getting-started/deploying-zenml)

-In order to acheive this ZenML provides three different ways to deploy and use a remote ZenML Server.
+In order to acheive this there are two different ways to get access to a remote ZenML Server.

-1. Deploy The Server using a [Docker Image](https://docs.zenml.io/getting-started/deploying-zenml/docker)
-2. Deploy The Server in k8s settings using a [Helm chart](https://docs.zenml.io/getting-started/deploying-zenml/helm)
+1. Deploy and manage the server manually on [your own cloud](https://docs.zenml.io/getting-started/deploying-zenml)/
-3. Sign up for [ZenML Cloud Alpha Version](https://zenml.io/cloud-signup) and use the hosted version of the ZenML Server with no setup required.
+2. Sign up for [ZenML Cloud](https://zenml.io/cloud-signup) and get access to a hosted version of the ZenML Server with no setup required.

 ## Starting locally